Flora of Cantabria: Birch forests

 Birch forests develop between 1600 and 2000 meters in the western part of Cantabria, above the distribution limit of other deciduous forests.
 Birch forests (Betula celtiberica) grow in very poor acid soils in areas of high rainfall.
 The birch is accompanied by a few trees, including rowan (Sorbus aucuparia) and some isolated specimens of beech (Fagus sylvatica), the undergrowth being occupied by species characteristic of the Cantabrian high mountains such as heather (Erica arborea, Calluna vulgaris), broom (Genista spp.) or blueberry (Vaccinium myrtillus).
 The herbaceous substrate is dominated by species typical of siliceous soils such as Avenella flexuosa.

 The best preserved birch groves in Cantabria are found at the headwaters of the Deva, Nansa, Saja and Híjar basins, with the Ajotu birch grove at the headwaters of the Tanea river (Lamasón) standing out.

 Cork oak forests

 The very few cork oak groves that exist in Cantabria, all of them in Liébana, are found on siliceous soils, halfway between the montane and the hilly areas.
 It is a typical species of the Mediterranean region that shuns cold and excessively dry climates and that appears in Cantabria in a relict form.
-The dominant species, the cork oak (Quercus suber), is accompanied by a rich shrub substrate formed mainly by strawberry trees (Arbutus unedo), buckthorns (Rhamnus alaternus), sloes (Prunus spinosa) or hawthorns (Crataegus monogyna), as well as some brooms (Cytisus cantabricus, Genista spp.).
+The dominant species, the cork oak (Quercus suber), is accompanied by a rich shrub substrate formed mainly of strawberry trees (Arbutus unedo), buckthorns (Rhamnus alaternus), sloes (Prunus spinosa) or hawthorns (Crataegus monogyna), as well as some brooms (Cytisus cantabricus, Genista spp.).

 The best cork oak groves are those of Tolibes and Valmayor, in Valmeo (Vega de Liébana) and the one that extends from Frama to Cahecho (Cabezón de Liébana).

 Mixed heath forest of Calluna vulgaris in Campoo.